Reorganization of columnar architecture in the growing visual cortex: methods

-\textbf{Animals}.
-We analysed patterns of OD columns in primary visual cortex (V1) of 31 cats (49 hemispheres).
-Some of the OD maps of these animals have already been published (see \cite{Kaschube:2003p430,Rathjen:2000p2206} and references therein).
-OD patterns were labelled with either 2-{[}$^{14}$C]-deoxyglucose (2-DG) autoradiography \cite{sokoloff_97} after monocular stimulation of the animals or by {[}$^{3}$H]-proline autoradiography after injection of the labelled proline into one eye which labels the thalamocortical afferents of that eye in cortical layer IV \cite{grafstein_71,wiesel_74}.
-All experimental procedures are described in detail in \cite{lowel_93a,lowel_93b,lowel_94}.
-A list of the dataset as well as a description of the preprocessing is given in \cite{Kaschube:2003p430}.
+subsection{Experiment} OD patterns were labeled with 2-{[}$^{14}$C]-deoxyglucose (2-DG) autoradiography after monocular stimulation of the animals or by {[}$^{3}$H]-proline autoradiography after injection of the labeled proline into one eye which labels the thalamocortical afferents of that eye in cortical layer IV (see \cite{Kaschube:2003p430} and therein).
+OD columns were recorded by intrinsic signal optical imaging following \cite{schmidt_06}.